-Dimensions: The exhibition is comprised of 8, double-sided, gator board, each measuring 36″w x 87″h.
-The bases of the stands are each 8″ deep, 36” wide, and 3” high, and panels are simply installed into the base.
-With all banners positioned side by side, the exhibition measures a total of 24′ in length, and for ideal viewing, should have a clearance of 12′ on each side.
+Dimensions: The exhibition is comprised of eight, double-sided, HopUp panels, each measuring 89.5” H x 30.75” W x 12” D. The bases of the stands are each 29” D deep, and panels are affixed into the bases.
+With all panels positioned side by side, the exhibition measures a total of 21′ in length, and for ideal viewing, should have a clearance of 12′ on each side.
 To accommodate smaller spaces, several alternative arrangements are possible; and, if only one side of the exhibition is able to be displayed, the back (black) side of the exhibition can face a wall.

-Loan fee: As of September 1, 2013, the loan fee will be $400 in addition to one-way shipping from the previous venue.
-100% of loan fee is applied towards the cost of processing and making the Jack G. Shaheen Archive accessible to the public.
+Loan fee: As of September 1, 2015, the loan fee will be $500 and one-way shipping from the previous venue.
+One-hundred percent of the loan fee is applied towards the cost of processing and making the Jack G. Shaheen Archive accessible to the public.
 Individuals who wish to pay the loan fee on behalf of an exhibitor can make the payment as a tax-deductible donation to NYU.

 A is for Arab travel schedule:

 The exhibition is available for loan in Spring 2016.
 For more information, please contact email@example.com.

 November 2-December 11, 2015 at Moraine Valley Community College in Palos Hills, Illinois